MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_03b_Configure just-in-time (JIT) VM access in Defender for Cloud.md

 4. Under **Just-in-time access,** select **Enable just-in-time.**

+5. Under **Just-in-time VM access,** click on the link that reads **Open Microsoft Defender for Cloud.**

-5. By default, just-in-time access for the VM uses these settings:
+6. By default, just-in-time access for the VM uses these settings:

    - Windows machines